-Our community’s mashgiach is Rabbi Caplan.
+Our community’s mashgiach is our senior rabbi.
 The mashgiach is the one who supervises all Kashrut in the building and approves all food at all events on premises or associated with the synagogue.

 Our building has separate kitchens– one for dairy and one for meat.
-All events in the synagogue, which require use of our synagogue kitchens (even when using an outside approved kosher caterer) can be dairy or pareve or meat.
-All caterers must be approved by Rabbi Caplan.
+All events in the synagogue, which require the use of our synagogue kitchens (even when using an outside approved kosher caterer) can be dairy or pareve or meat.
+All caterers must be approved by the senior rabbi.

 The following products do not require a hechsher (a symbol noted on the item stating that it is kosher.)